-We read a Discussion on LinkedIn recently where the question was posed: what do you think about the effectiveness of Strategy-Driven Execution?
+We read a recent LinkedIn Discussion where the question was posed: what do you think about the effectiveness of Strategy-Driven Execution?
 Our primal response was: Hold on… is there anything ELSE that should conceivably be driving business process Execution, except Strategy?

-And, if you have an answer for that other than ‘no’, then all the mind can visualize is the old man they found a few years ago in a Pacific island cave still fighting WWII, guarding his post, forty-plus years after his country signed the peace treaty.
-Either the Strategy is ill-advised, or the execution.
+And, if you have an answer for that other than ‘no’, then all the mind can visualize is the old man they found in a Pacific island cave still fighting WWII, guarding his post, almost 50 years after his country signed the peace treaty to end the War.
+Either the Strategy is ill-advised, or the Execution.
 Pity the soldier.
 Good people, doing the wrong things.
 Sometimes you’ve got to come out of the cave and reassess the conditions: why IS it that no one has been answering your radio calls, sending you messages, or, shooting at you?
 For forty years.

 Any execution, or performance of work tasks to achieve a specific outcome, that is not specifically based on a defined Strategy of an enterprise, is a work task that is counter-productive, if not outright destructive, to the enterprise’s Mission and Goals.

 If your business process execution is NOT Strategy-based, please stop it.
 Ask questions.
 Reassess the conditions.
 Talk to your boss, or your boss’ boss.
-What you’re doing is bad for you.
+Talk to your co-workers.
+What you’re doing might be bad for you.
 It’s bad for your organization (if it even matters any more), it’s bad for your co-workers and shareholders, and probably your customers, too.
 And, eventually someone will discover it, and terminate the whole endeavor; execute the execution, so to speak.

 Mission drives priorities.
 Priorities drive strategy.
 Strategies drive execution.
 Execution is enabled by business process.
 Business process is executed by people.
 And, technology enables people and process.